Jarome Iginla: Pittsburgh Penguins

+Boston Bruins

 As a free agent following the season, Iginla chose to go to Boston and signed a one-year, $6 million contract with the Bruins.
 He required nine games before scoring his first goal as a Bruin, as part of a 2–1 win over the San Jose Sharks, but later settled in on Boston's first line with Milan Lucic and David Krejčí.
 He made his first return to Calgary on December 10, 2013, where the fans greeted him with a long standing ovation prior to the game as the Flames played a video tribute.
 Following the contest, a 2–1 Bruins victory, Iginla was named the game's third star and took two laps around the rink to more cheers from the crowd.
-He recorded his 600th career assist in a 3–1 victory over the Vancouver Canucks on February 4, 2014.
+He recorded his 600th career assist on a Milan Lucic goal in a 3–1 victory over the Vancouver Canucks on February 4, 2014.

-Colorado and Los Angeles
+Colorado Avalanche

 Salary cap constraints prevented the Bruins from re-signing Iginla.
 Consequently, he left the team as a free agent and signed a three-year, $16 million contract with the Colorado Avalanche.
 The Avalanche disappointed in 2014–15; by mid-February, they stood in last place in the Central Division, though Iginla himself was among the team's leading scorers.
 He led the team with 29 goals, however, the Avalanche failed to qualify for the playoffs.
 On January 4, 2016, Iginla became the 19th player in NHL history to score 600 career goals.
 His milestone marker came in a 4–1 victory over the Los Angeles Kings.
 On December 10, 2016, Iginla played in his 1,500th NHL game, a 10–1 loss to the Montreal Canadiens.
 He is the 16th player to reach this milestone.

+Los Angeles Kings

 On March 1, 2017, Iginla was traded to the Los Angeles Kings for a 2018 conditional fourth-round pick.
 He chose to wear the number 88, as number 12 was already taken by Marián Gáborík.
 As a 10-year-old, Iginla had purchased a Kings jersey and placed his name and the number 88 on the back after Wayne Gretzky was traded to the team.
 Kings general manager Dean Lombardi hoped a fresh start for Iginla would ignite him after playing for a struggling team in Colorado.

 Iginla was not re-signed by the Kings for the 2017–18 season.
 It was reported that he had hip surgery in the autumn of 2017, but that he hoped to make a return to the NHL when interviewed during a practice that he took part in with the Providence Bruins in February 2018.

 On July 30, 2018, Iginla announced his retirement.

 On June 24, 2020, Iginla was selected for the Hockey Hall of Fame, in his first year of eligibility.